farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ### Taking Harm

-<a id="_idTextAnchor020"></a>When an attack is successful, the defender must absorb the hit, which has shifts equal to the difference between the attack’s effort and defense’s effort.
+When an attack is successful, the defender must absorb the hit, which has shifts equal to the difference between the attack’s effort and defense’s effort.

 You can absorb shifts of a hit by marking stress boxes and by taking consequences.
 If you can’t or don’t absorb all of the shifts, you are **taken out** (**page XX**)—you’re removed from the scene, and the attacker decides how it plays out.

 A series of regrettable decisions has put Charles in a dank basement, confronting a ghoul that very much wants to eat him.
 The ghoul attacks, lunging with its sharp claws; this is an attack using its Fair (+2) Fight.
-The GM rolls <dice>[0][0][+][+]</dice>, bringing the effort up to Great (+4).
-Charles tries to leap out of the way with his Good (+3) Athletics, but rolls <dice>[0][0][0][-]</dice>, taking his effort down to Fair (+2).
+The GM rolls <fate>00++</fate>, bringing the effort up to Great (+4).
+Charles tries to leap out of the way with his Good (+3) Athletics, but rolls <fate>000-</fate>, taking his effort down to Fair (+2).
 Because the ghoul’s attack effort was two steps higher than Charles’s defense effort, Charles must absorb two shifts.
 He marks the first two of his three physical stress boxes; already the fight is proving dangerous.

 #### Stress

-Simply put, <a id="_idTextAnchor021"></a>**stress** is plot armor.
+Simply put, **stress** is plot armor.
 It’s a resource used to keep your character up and in the fight when their foes hit them.
 When you mark stress boxes to absorb a hit, you’re saying things like, “That _just_ missed me,” or “Whoa, that knocked the wind out of me but I’m okay.”
 That said, it’s a limited resource—most characters only have three boxes for physical stress and three boxes for mental stress, though characters with high Will or Physique have more.

 You’ll find two **stress tracks** on your character sheet, one for physical harm and one for mental harm.
 When you take a hit, you can mark empty stress boxes of the appropriate type to absorb it and stay in the fight.
 Each stress box you mark absorbs one shift.
 You can mark multiple stress boxes if you need to.